matrix-org/matrix-appservice-irc/docs/irc_operators.md

 ### The [m]/-M suffix

 By default, the IRC bridge will append a `-M` to nicks for Matrix users.
-This is to avoid clashes with a users real identity on IRC as well as to highlight that they are on the bridge (and may not even know they are on IRC).
+This is to avoid clashes with a users real identity on IRC as well as to highlight that the users are on the bridge (and may not even know the conversation is bridged to IRC).
 The user has the option to change this by going to the bot and sending a `!nick` command, so the suffix should not be used as a blanket detection method.